A storm was coming.

 Bess unlocked the door and slowly cracked it open far enough to get a view of the front yard, prepared to slam it shut the moment that one of those raptor-dragons charged the door.

 “Plenty,” Bess answered.
 “Nothing good.”

 Hundreds of dead Badobiraptors littered the property.
-Some were impacted in the windshield and windows of the car, so it was obvious that the collision with glass had been their cause of death.
+Some had jammed themselves into the windshield and windows of the car.
 But what had killed the ones strewn across the lawn?
 Being exposed to sunlight?
 Unable to survive outside the clouds of the storm?
 Or, had they turned on their own species in their fevered search for prey and not finding any, had converted to cannibalism and annihilated each other?
 It was a mystery she cared nothing about solving.
 They were dead and no longer her concern.

 “They’re not like anything I’ve ever seen before,” Bess replied.
 “Mutants, maybe?
 Products of crossbreeding?”

 “Mutants or crossbreeding of what?
 Bats?
 Dogs?
 Birds of prey?”